 But it shouldn’t be just about the destination; getting there should be at least half the fun.
 That’s why renting an RV from RVshare is a great alternative to hectic, crowded airports and expensive hotel rooms.

-And many folks are still trying to find alternatives to traditional vacations that involve flying and staying in hotels (or squeezing all the uncles and aunts and nephews and nieces into a relative’s house for the holidays).
+And many folks are still trying to find alternatives to traditional vacations that involve flying and staying in hotels (or squeezing all the uncles and aunts and nephews and nieces into a relative’s house).

-Living the RV life is a great way to put a little distance between you and the world, and travel safely.
+Living the RV life is a great way to put a little distance between you and the world and still travel safely.